Go Back Email Link

 Assembling This Chocolate Raspberry Mousse Cake

-• Stack and frost cake layers on a greaseproof cake board, using a dab of chocolate buttercream to help stick the first cake layer to the board.
+• Stack and frost cake layers on a greaseproof cakeboard using a dab of chocolate buttercream to help stick the first cake layer to the board.

 • Carefully cover the cake with a thick, even layer of chocolate buttercream and use an offset spatula or the back of a spoon to make some cute swoops around the cake.
-This is an easy and stress-free way to decorate a cake that gives it a beautiful finished look.
+Top with a semicircle of fresh raspberries and enjoy!

 Video